squid-cache/squid-cache.github.io/docs/SquidFaq/InnerWorkings.md

 ## How does Squid deal with Cookies?

 The presence of Cookies headers in **requests** does not affect whether or not an HTTP reply can be cached.
-Similarly, the presense of *Set-Cookie* headers in **replies** does not affect whether the reply can be cached.
+Similarly, the presence of *Set-Cookie* headers in **replies** does not affect whether the reply can be cached.